-On April 1, 2016, we issued 96.6 million subscription receipts entitling each holder to receive one common share upon closing of the Columbia acquisition to partially fund the Columbia acquisition at a price of \$45.75 each for gross proceeds of \$4.4 billion.
-Holders of subscription receipts received one common share in exchange for each subscription receipt on July 1, 2016 upon closing of the acquisition.
+On April 1, 2016, TransCanada issued 96.6 million subscription receipts entitling each holder to receive one common share upon closing of the Columbia acquisition to partially fund the Columbia acquisition at a price of \$45.75 each for gross proceeds of \$4.4 billion which were subsequently transferred to TCPL.
+Holders of subscription receipts received one TransCanada common share in exchange for each subscription receipt on July 1, 2016 upon closing of the acquisition.

-On November 16, 2016, we issued 60.2 million common shares at a price of \$58.50 each for gross proceeds of approximately \$3.5 billion.
+On November 16, 2016, TransCanada issued 60.2 million common shares at a price of \$58.50 each for gross proceeds of approximately \$3.5 billion.
 Proceeds from the offering were used to repay a portion of the US\$6.9 billion acquisition bridge facilities which were drawn to partially finance the closing of the Columbia acquisition.